 They are "as of right" which means that the buyer merely notes the presence of a ground for exclusion and the absence of any self-cleaning measures where appropriate.
+However, this principle is tending to be tempered following recent amendments to the French public procurement code.

-Not all of the abovementioned articles provide for self-cleaning procedures.
+Not all of the mandatory grounds for exclusion come with a self-cleaning procedure.